johnbeve/PHI-696/Project 4/README.md

   ?item wdt:P569 ?dob.
   FILTER (?dob >= "1949-10-01"^^xsd:dateTime).

-  ?politician wdt:P31 wd:Q5.          #instance of human.
-  ?politician wdt:P27 wd:Q148.        # a citizen of PR of China.
-  ?politician wdt:P106 wd:Q82955.      # politician.

-  ?politician wdt:P569 ?dobPol.
-  FILTER (?dobPol >= "1949-10-01"^^xsd:dateTime).

-  SERVICE wikibase:label { bd:serviceParam wikibase:language "[AUTO_LANGUAGE]". } # Helps get the label in your language, if not, then en language
+  SERVICE wikibase:label { bd:serviceParam wikibase:language "[AUTO_LANGUAGE], zh". } # Helps get the label in your language, if not, then zh language
 }